-Hyrum City
+Hyrum City 2011

-We're very pleased to provide you with this year's Annual Water Quality Report.
-We want to keep you informed about the excellent water and services we have delivered to you over the past year.
-Our goal is and always has been, to provide to you a safe and dependable supply of drinking water.
-Our water sources are Main Spring, Box Elder Spring, Cold Water Spring, Dry Hollow Spring, Well #1, Well# 3, and Well# 4.
+We're pleased to present to you this year's Annual Drinking Water Quality Report.
+This report is designed to inform you about the quality of the water and services we deliver to you every day.
+Our constant goal is to provide you with a safe and dependable supply of drinking water.
+We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
+We are committed to ensuring the quality of your water.
+Our water sources have been determined to be from groundwater sources.
+Our water sources are Main Spring, Box Elder Spring, Cold Water Spring, Dry Hollow Spring, Well # 1, Well # 3 and Well # 4.